thasup/microservices-ecommerce/README.md

 [![deploy-order](https://github.com/thasup/microservices-ecommerce/actions/workflows/deploy-order.yaml/badge.svg)](https://github.com/thasup/microservices-ecommerce/actions/workflows/deploy-order.yaml)
 [![deploy-payment](https://github.com/thasup/microservices-ecommerce/actions/workflows/deploy-payment.yaml/badge.svg)](https://github.com/thasup/microservices-ecommerce/actions/workflows/deploy-payment.yaml)

-Aurapan is a beautiful women's clothing e-commerce website built with **microservices** architecture, perform server-side rendering by **Next.js**, developing on the **Google Cloud Platform** environment, integrated some CI/CD process by running automation test with **GitHub Action** workflow and deploy on **DigitalOcean** cluster with let's encrypt certificate.
+Aurapan is a women's clothing e-commerce website that features a fully operational **microservices architecture**.
+Built on the **Next.js** framework for the client-side, while the server-side is developed with **TypeScript and Express** framework, the website is developed on the **Google Cloud Platform** environment and integrated with automation testing through **GitHub Action** workflows.
+Deployed on a **DigitalOcean** cluster with a Let's Encrypt certificate, Aurapan delivers a secure and seamless shopping experience.

 # Table of contents